singhsahilzeeve/Zeeve-read-the-docs/source/subscriptions.md

    ![](images/apiEndpoint/apiEndpointMarketplace.png)
    &nbsp;

-2. Click on the **Supported Protocols** button on top right and you will be able to see the protocols and their chains that [Zeeve](https://zeeve.io) offers for creating API endpoints.
+2. Click on the **Supported Protocols** button on top right and you will be able to see the protocols and their network types that [Zeeve](https://zeeve.io) offers for creating API endpoints.

    ![](images/apiEndpoint/apiEndpointSupportedProtocols.png)
    &nbsp;